joshenoy/sathyabh.at/content/blog/2016-08-25-the-1800km-coastal-karnataka-roadtrip-part-3-malpe-kavimane-jog.md

 No sooner than we took a small walk across the corridor that the fog settled in, obscuring our view.
 We were told that there was to be a Laser light show but we decided to skip it, instead opting to return to our room and relax and retire for the night.

-A word of advice about food though: there&#8217;s only one restaurant here and you really don&#8217;t have too many choices.
+A word of advice about food though: there's only one restaurant here and you really don't have too many choices.
 There are couple of small shops where you can maggi/chat etc so set your expectations accordingly.

 ### Some facts about the day

   * Distance travelled: 240kms
   * There are multiple routes from Malpe to Jog, and the one mentioned below, IMO is the best of the lot
-  * Keep some snacks/fruits ready &#8211; very limited food options through this route and in Jog
+  * Keep some snacks/fruits ready - very limited food options through this route and in Jog
-  * If you missed to fill up fuel in Udupi/Malpe/Thirthalli, don&#8217;t forget to fuel up in Sagar
+  * If you missed to fill up fuel in Udupi/Malpe/Thirthalli, don't forget to fuel up in Sagar

-Map of the day&#8217;s journey:
+Map of the day's journey: